Skip to main content

 Speckle.Objects.Properties(inputRecord as record, optional filterKeys as list)

 Returns a record containing properties and their values from the given inputRecord.
 Optionally, you can provide filterKeys to extract only specific properties.
+Usage:

-Note: Currently only supported for Revit and Archicad models.
+Currently only supported for Revit and Archicad models.

 Speckle.Objects.CompositeStructure(inputRecord as record, optional outputAsList as nullable logical)

-• By default, returns a record.
+By default, returns a record containing the composite structure.

 Speckle.Objects.MaterialQuantities(inputRecord as record, optional outputAsList as logical)

-Takes an object record and returns a record containing its material quantities.
+Returns a record containing its material quantities.

-• Set outputAsList to true to return quantities as a list, which is helpful for row expansion.
+Optionally, set outputAsList to true to return quantities as a list, which is helpful for row expansion.

 Speckle.Models.Federate(tables as list, optional excludeData as logical)

-Speckle.Utils.ExpandRecord This function expands a record column into separate columns for each field.
+This function expands a record column into separate columns for each field.
 It’s especially useful in combination with the Properties helper.

 Speckle.Utils.ExpandRecord(table as table, columnName as text, optional FieldNames as list, optional UseCombinedNames as logical)

-• Use FieldNames to limit the expanded fields.
+Optionally, use FieldNames to limit the expanded fields.

-• Use UseCombinedNames = true to prefix column names with the record column name (e.g., Properties.Length).
+Optionally, use UseCombinedNames = true to prefix column names with the record column name (e.g., Properties.Length).